rskronek/Election_Analysis/README.md

 ## Summary
 	Proposed script
-		1.) provides an easy to read and accurate summary of the election results.
+		1.)
+If the code is refactored to not have any hard coded references to the counties or to the candidates, then the commission could use the script     			 statewide.
-		2.)
-Provides greatest turnout by county which would add the commission in allocating appropriate resources, like poll workers, to that county
+		2).
+The header row could be used to identify what columns contain candidate and county values which would provide flexibility so all CSV file do not 			 need the exact same format.